jsrbn/react-native-boilerplate/README.md

 # RNboilerplate

-A React-native boilerplate with api integration (Chuck Norris facts).
+A React-native boilerplate.
+Not affected by the MacOS Bugs.

 ## Getting Started
 ```